HigginTown/HouseDivided/README.md

-# HouseDivided
+# House Divided
 This repo contains the relevant files exploring voting behavior in the 114th United States Senate.

 There is a [blog](http://www.adammassachi.com/senate-114/) with analysis and commentary on the preliminary results.
-Some of the inspiration for this project came from a [paper](http://www.stat.columbia.edu/~jakulin/Politics/) on the 2003 Senate.
-I have incldued their code in this project's repo, in the folder `senate-mining`, though I don't make use of any of it.

 The data is comprised of three major components.
  - `votes.csv` includes 502 rows, each a particualr rolll call vote in the Senate.
 There are 101 columns, one for each senator and one for the final outcome.